ebrehault/talk2svelte/README.md

 - The Web Speech API is not supported by all browsers, it is not supported by Firefox or Edge.
 Also on non-Chrome Chromium based browsers, the speech recognition might not work as expected (for example on Brave).

 - If you get an error like `ReferenceError: window is not defined`, it means you are trying to use Talk2Svelte in a server-side rendered app.
 Talk2Svelte is not compatible with SSR.
 You must check you are in a browser environment before initializing Talk2Svelte (as shown in the example above).

+- On some mobiles, it seems the speech recognition service stops unexpectedly.
+Speak2Svelte restarts it automatically, but it can be annoying because the phone will do a small notification sound everytime.
+If you have a solution to this problem, please let me know!